tcbegley/nanoChatGPT/README.md

 # nanoChatGPT

-A crude RLHF layer on top of nanoGPT to test an idea I had that you can backpropagate through the reward function rather than use policy gradient.
+A crude RLHF (Reinforcement Learing from Human Feedback) layer on top of nanoGPT to test an idea I had that you can backpropagate through the reward function rather than use policy gradient.
 I have verified it works for a very basic example where you incentivise the network to produce words containing 'and'.
 The trick is to use the Straight-Through Gumbel-Softmax estimator.

 Prepare data: